Maxmani/reimaden-mods-documentation/docs/features/mobs.md

 ### Fairies

-Fairies are the most common mob in Arcadian Dream.
+Fairies are the most common type of mob in Arcadian Dream.
 They come in many[^1] different types, and spawn in many different biomes.
 They are also generally the weakest mobs in the mod, and are easy to defeat.

 [^1]: soon™